ArashPartow/exprtk/readme.txt

 [18 - EXPRTK NOTES]
-The following is a list of facts and suggestions one may want to take into account when using Exprtk:
+The following is a list of facts and suggestions one may want to take into account when using ExprTk:

  (00) Precision  and performance  of expression  evaluations are  the
       dominant principles of the ExprTk library.